 All petitions and any accompanying materials must be received by the Office of Admissions by the appropriate date as set forth in Paragraph B (Time Restrictions).
 Petitions that are not submitted by said deadline will not be considered.
 Petitioners for readmission are not entitled to an interview regarding their petition.

-If a petition for readmission by a former student who voluntarily withdrew from the law school or who was previously dismissed for an academic, administrative or disciplinary reason, is denied readmission by the Academic Standing Committee, the Admissions Office (in the case of a voluntary or administrative withdrawal) or the Faculty (in the case of a dismissal for disciplinary reasons), the denial is final and unappealable.
+If a petition for readmission by a former student is denied, the denial is final and unappealable.
 A subsequent petition for readmission may not be submitted within five years of the denial of the previous petition.

 A candidate for the JD/MPA program must meet the admission criteria for both the MPA, as determined by the Sawyer School of Management, and the JD as determined by the Law School.
 No student will be considered for admission to the School of Management until the Law School Admissions Committee has acted favorably.